Emcyz/thread-safe-counter/README.md

 # my analysis
 ### Semaphore has too many statement of
-- declare struct sembuf s
+- declaring struct sembuf s
-- initialize elements of struct sembuf s
+- initializing and calculating elements of struct sembuf s
 ### this is because Semaphore handle shared memory

 # my information